Master Planning for Museums

 How We Think About Museum Planning

-At the heart of our museum planning process is our belief that museums should be defined by who they serve, not by what they have, or what they do.
+At the heart of our museum mastep lanning process is our understanding that museums are best understood by who they serve, not by what they have or what they do.

 Our work usually falls in between the strategic plan that outlines a museum's goals, and the architectural and exhibition plans that detail specifics.
 Our Museum Master Plans are a blueprint for how to turn those goals into reality.